-My promise as a lawyer is to assist you in dealing with all of the critical details, carefully managing each phase of your case, so that you receive the maximum compensation that your are entitled to under California law.
+My promise as a personal injury lawyer in Los Angeles is to assist you in dealing with all of the critical details, carefully managing each phase of your case from our initial free consultation, so that you receive the maximum compensation that you are entitled to under California law.

-Our firm carries a reputation of being fully committed to you, whether it’s the attorneys involved with your case, the members of our support team in the office, the investigative team, our medical advisers, or the wide range of experts and specialists we might bring in to work on your case.
+Our law firm in Los Angeles, CA carries a reputation of being fully committed to you, whether it’s the attorneys involved with your case, the members of our support team in the office, the investigative team, our medical advisers, or the wide range of experts and specialists we might bring in to work on your case.
 Over the years we’ve seen the positive impact this kind of philosophy, practiced in very real terms, has for our clients.

 What is Traumatic Brain Injury?